 - In a small bowl, stir together remaining ingredients.
 Sprinkle mixture over pork.

-- Cover slow cooker and cook on LOW for 4-5 hours (if possible, flip pork over halfway through cooking) or HIGH for 2-3 hours.
+- Cover the slow cooker and cook on HIGH for 2-3 hours.

 - Serve pork with the gravy in the slow cooker.

-Use only 1 cup water, 1 cup wine, 2 tablespoons onion flakes, 1/4 teaspoon onion powder. *Be sure to use a wine you enjoy drinking! *You can use less wine if you want or skip the wine altogether.
+Use only 1 cup water, 1 cup wine, and 2 tablespoons onion flakes. *Be sure to use a wine you enjoy drinking! *You can use less wine if you want or skip the wine altogether.
 Unsalted chicken or beef broth is ok, but you will likely need to add more spices.
-Make sure the liquid totals 1 1/2 cups. *To make a slightly thicker gravy, whisk together 1 tablespoon cornstarch and 1/4 cup cold water.
+Make sure the liquid totals 1 ½ cups. *To make a slightly thicker gravy, whisk together 1 tablespoon of cornstarch and ¼ cup cold water.
 Stir the mixture into the slow cooker and cover.
 Let sit for 10-15 minutes.
 The gravy will be a little thicker.

 What to Use in This Recipe

-This recipe was originally published on January 15th, 2013.
-Recipe was re-tested, and text was updated.
+This post was originally published on January 15th, 2013.
+Text, recipe, photos, and video have been updated and added.

 Crock Pot Pork Tenderloin Nutrition Facts

 (based on 1.2 pounds of pork tenderloin and consuming all of the gravy)

 Definitely a do over!!!
 Very easy, quick, yummy, and flavorful!!!